Mills Archive

 The Mills Archive was established in 2002 to preserve and protect records of milling heritage and to make them freely available to the public.
-It is governed by the Mills Archive Trust, which is a charity that is based at Watlington House, Reading, Berkshire, England.
+It is governed by the Mills Archive Trust, which is a charity.
+It is a nationally accredited archive service and is based at Watlington House, Reading, Berkshire, England.
+The archive contains a wealth of photos, documents and artefacts; more than 3 million items, an online catalogue with more than 90,000 records and a specialist library with 6,000 books and journals.

 History

 The Mills Archive Trust was established in 2002.
 A grant of £50,000 from the Heritage Lottery Fund enabled the Archive to launch its internet catalogue in 2003.
 Other early supporters of the trust included the Society for the Protection of Ancient Buildings (SPAB), and the Hampshire Mills Group, which donated £200.

 The Archive was set up in response to an expressed need to preserve and where possible integrate the various threatened sources of information on the windmills and watermills of the UK and the rest of the world.
 It was hoped to prevent material being lost on the death of a molinologist by creating a suitable repository.

-In 2012, the Chairman Dr Ron Cookson was awarded an MBE in the Queen's Birthday Honours for Services to Heritage.
+The Chairman Dr Ron Cookson was awarded an MBE in the 2012 Birthday Honours for Services to Heritage.

 Originally a charitable trust (Reg no 1091534), the trust became a foundation-style charitable incorporated organisation (Reg no 1155828) in February 2014.
-In November 2016 the Archive was awarded the status of a Nationally Accredited Archive Service.
+In November 2016, the Archive was awarded the status of a Nationally Accredited Archive Service.